cennest/ground-cite/GroundCite/docs/ARCHITECTURE_LIGHT.md

 # GroundCite Architecture - Quick Overview

 ## System Overview
-GroundCite is an AI-powered query analysis library that processes user queries through a multi-stage pipeline to provide comprehensive research results.
+GroundCite is a Gemini based multi-agent library that adds layers of source filtering, cite validation and output structuring through a multi-stage pipeline to provide comprehensive research results.

 ## 🏗️ Architecture